Written by Craig Fearn

 When Do You Need Paid Tools?

-Paid tools like Ahrefs, Semrush, and Moz offer more comprehensive data—especially for competitor analysis and backlink research.
-For most small businesses, free tools cover the essentials.
-Upgrade when you've mastered the basics and need deeper insights.
+Paid tools like Ahrefs (from £79/month), Semrush (from £99/month), and Moz (from £79/month) offer more comprehensive data — especially for competitor analysis and backlink research.
+For most small businesses, free tools cover the essentials for the first 6-12 months.
+Our SEO cost guide covers how tool costs fit into your overall marketing budget.
+Upgrade when you have mastered the basics and need deeper insights to compete.

 Craig Fearn